greg-raven/grus/_posts/2014-02-17-fix-apps-now.md

 - gun control
 ---

 It has come to my attention that the California Department of Justice is now targeting law-abiding people for gun confiscation.
 That is NOT ACCEPTABLE and I need you to ACT NOW.
-The Legislature funded the DOJ's "Armed Prohibited Person System" (APPS) through SB 140 last year --- you must now take urgent steps to fix the DOJ's APPS disaster.
+The Legislature funded the DOJ's "Armed Prohibited Person System" (APPS) through S.B.
+140 last year --- you must now take urgent steps to fix the DOJ's APPS disaster.

 Travis LeBlanc, a special assistant attorney general who oversees technology operations for the DOJ, told the Los Angeles Times that "California has a shoddy system for collecting case results from 58 county courts and hundreds of local prosecutors and police agencies...\[t\]he final outcome --- guilty, not guilty, case dismissed --- is missing for about 7.7 million of the 16.4 million arrest records entered into the state computers over the last decade \[alone\]."